wader/fq/README.md

 ## Goals

-- Make structured binary data accessible.
+- Make binary formats accessible any queryable.
 - Nested formats and bit-oriented decoding.
-- Quick CLI tool that mimics jq as much as possible.
+- Quick and comfortable CLI tool.
 - Do bit and byte transformations and conversions.
 - Programmer's calculator.